nstratos/go-myanimelist/README.md

 issues etc.

 These tests are meant to be run using a dedicated test account that contains empty anime and manga lists.
-A valid access token needs to be provided every time.
+A valid oauth2 token needs to be provided every time.
 Check the authentication section to learn how to get one.

-By default the integration tests are skipped when an access token is not provided.
+By default the integration tests are skipped when an oauth2 token is not provided.
 To run all tests including the integration tests:

-	go test --access-token '<your access token>'
+	go test --client-id='<your app client ID>' --oauth2-token='<your oauth2 token>'

 ## License